kvmani/tabular_ml/docs/user_guide.md

 - On first load the UI checks the dataset registry via `/system/config` and `/data/datasets`.
 - If the in-memory store is empty it issues `POST /data/samples/titanic` to hydrate the catalogue.
 - The dataset preview, descriptive summary, and column metadata are fetched during the initial dataset bootstrap so the Titanic table renders as soon as the app loads—no extra clicks required.
+- If the backend reports the default dataset is unavailable (HTTP 503 with the recorded reason) the UI automatically invokes the Titanic loader and surfaces a blocking notification when the bundle is missing so operators can restore it before proceeding.

 ## Exploration workflow